shushtain/farba.nvim/README.md

 - You can change hue and saturation for different highlight groups:
   - General (this is primarily about UI/editor).
   - Status (errors, warnings, successes, diffs).
-  - Syntax (native, Tree-sitter and LSP highlights).
+  - Syntax (native, treesitter and LSP highlights).
   - Terminal (have separate terminal colors if you want).

-## How does it work?
+## How it works?

-- Provided hue/saturation pairs are converted to ranges of HEX swatches.
+- Provided hue/saturation pairs are converted to the ranges of HEX swatches.
 - Conversion is similar to HSL -> HEX, but actually uses Cubehelix, so:
   - Color contrast is the same, no matter you prefer blue or yellow themes.
   - To achieve that, saturation of 100% is actually less than in HSL.